camo-za/windows-vm-lab/README.md

 ## 🎯 Current Learning Focus

-- Complete full documentation polish for Windows Server lab
+- Use Windows client & server lab to practise troubleshooting scenarios
 - Continue studying for **CompTIA A+ (Core 1 & Core 2)**
 - Apply admin skills to further practical labs
 - Keep documenting milestones for LinkedIn and GitHub